 We'll introduce you to the specialists that provide the olive oil, wine, and honey that is so ubiquitous in Greek culture.
-Each tour will include special tastings complemented with a traditional mezze, of course, because it's not allowed for anyone to travel hungry in Greece.
+Each tour will include special tastings complemented with a traditional mezze, of course.

-We've arranged our experience around a series of traditional Cretan appetizer, fish, bread and pastry recipes so that you'll get full exposure to the secrets of our cuisine.
+We've arranged our experience around a series of traditional Cretan appetizer, bread, meat and vegetarian recipes so that you'll get full exposure to the secrets of our cuisine.
 You'll get to prepare stuffed vegetables, make farmhouse bread in a wood-burning oven, make cheese pies and more!

 Beaches, Caves & Monasteries

 You'll visit the beautiful beaches of Elafonissi, with its crystal clear waters and pink sand from the thousands of shells being shattered over the years, and the picture postcard perfect Falassarna beach along with caves and mountains of historical significance, and of course, monasteries that were built at dizzying heights centuries ago.

 As a group, we will be staying in a set of two villas, located in a picturesque village.
 In these villas, the traditional way of life blends with luxury and modern amenities.
 Amenities include full kitchens, free wireless internet, swimming pool, a firewood oven, and fireplaces.
 The villas are surrounded by lovely Mediterranean gardens and views of the sea, and mountains thereby providing a calm and relaxing environment.

 Day 1: Welcome to Crete!